For Therapists

 Methodology

 The breathwork modality is primarily Buteyko, a structured protocol developed by Dr Konstantin Buteyko that works through restoring nasal breathing, normalising CO2 tolerance, and reducing chronic hyperventilation patterns.
-It has the strongest research footprint of the breathwork traditions, with peer-reviewed evidence in asthma management (Bruton et al., Lancet Respiratory Medicine, 2018), anxiety reduction, and sleep quality.
+More broadly, the evidence for breathing retraining in respiratory and anxiety presentations is encouraging but should be read carefully: the largest randomised trial of physiotherapist-led breathing retraining in asthma (Bruton et al., Lancet Respiratory Medicine, 2018) improved asthma-related quality of life but did not change lung function or airway inflammation, which is the honest way to frame what this kind of work does and does not do.
 It is not catharsis-based, not intensive, and does not surface dissociative or peak states.

 The mindfulness work draws from the Mindfulness Now framework (an integration of MBSR and MBCT principles), with adaptations for clients who find standard mindfulness instruction unhelpful or contraindicated.
 The approach is trauma-informed: practices use external anchors and choice-based engagement rather than open monitoring or extended body scan techniques, both of which can destabilise clients with significant trauma histories or high sensory sensitivity.